CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/050-configure-logging.md

 **To apply your log level**

-1. Get the current configuration by running the following command.
-This command downloads the current cluedin-server config map into a local file named **cluedin-server.yaml**.
+1. Get the current configuration by running the following command:
 ```
 kubectl get configmap cluedin-server -o yaml > cluedin-server.yaml --namespace cluedin
 ```
+ This command downloads the current cluedin-server config map into a local **cluedin-server.yaml** file.

-2. Open the file that you downloaded in step 1 in the text editor of your choice.
+2. Open the downloaded file in the text editor of your choice.

 3. Change the value of ASPNETCORE_ENVIRONMENT to your required log level.
 You can use one of the following values: **production**, **development**, **debug**, **verbose**, or **trace**.
 ```
 apiVersion: v1
     Data:
       ASPNETCORE_ENVIRONMENT: debug
 ```

 4. Apply the changed values from the local **cluedin-server.yaml** file to your Kubernetes cluedin-server config map by running the following command:
 ```
 kubectl apply -f cluedin-server.yaml --namespace cluedin
 ```
 After you apply the values, they won’t become active until the pod is restarted.
 This is because the values are applied during the pod startup process.
 After the required pod is restarted, you should see additional log types in your logging target or in the pod logs.

 # Admin UIs